 This table highlights the differences between Lumiform’s Professional plan and Testify’s Standard plan:

-Both Lumiform and Testify are inspection platforms that share many core features, such as:
+Both Lumiform and Testify share many core features, such as:

-- Digital form creation for inspections and quality control
+- Digital form creation with conditional logic for capturing data

 - Automation tools to schedule inspections and trigger follow-up actions